winters0x64/Wdogs/src/pages/posts/post-1.md

 ---
 Now we need to find a gadget to exploit this, that's were the CryptoJS lib comes into play,

-Lets take a look at the base64 encoding function is CryptoJS
+Lets take a look at the base64 encoding function in CryptoJS
 ```js
 (function () {
     // Shortcuts